batcity/go-blogging-api/README.md

 # go-blogging-api

-Simple CRUD blogging app built using golang and grpc
+Simple CRUD blogging API built using golang and gRPC

 ## How to spin up the blogging server: